Maryland Patient Safety Center

 This series of easy-to-consume virtual webinars will highlight emerging patient safety trends and issues of critical need in the Emergency Department.
 The webinars will identify innovative strategies and implementation techniques to support ED teams in meeting their quality and safety goals and harm reduction.

-Safety Series webinars are held from 12:00 – 1:00 pm EST.
+Safety Series webinars are held from 12:00 – 1:00 pm EST and are FREE for MPSC Members.
+Registration fee for Non-members is $45.

 Safe Tables